 Section on Terrorism and Inhalation Disasters

-We welcome you to get involved in this Section by attending our Section meetings at the ATS annual conference, attend any of our sponsored sessions at the ATS annual conference, follow our various types of web and social media postings, or by contacting any of our TID executive committee members.
-We encourage all members to submit topic proposals for ATS educational sessions, new ideas for projects, or educational content for our web site or social media postings.
-Unfortunately, the issues which we address are growing in prominence worldwide.
-Join us in our efforts to prepare for the unthinkable, using our clinical and research skills to protect our nation and world from the inhalation disaster threats of today.
+We welcome you to get involved in this Section by attending our Section meetings at the ATS annual conference, attend any of our sponsored sessions at the ATS annual conference or virtually throughout the year, follow our various types of web and social media postings, or by contacting any of our TID Executive Committee members.
+We encourage all members to submit topic proposals for ATS sessions, new project ideas, research collaborations, or educational content.
+In a globalized world with wide-ranging threats from climate change, emerging pathogens, and geopolitical instability, please join us in our efforts to prepare.

 Section Chair